reazen/relude/README.md

 ## Installation

-The library is published npm.
+The library is published on [npm](https://www.npmjs.com/package/relude).
 We try to respect semantic versioning, but while Relude is at version 0.x, there will likely be major breaking changes without corresponding major version bumps.
 We will try to document migration paths in release notes when possible.

 ```